Before you read (!):

 34. Learning just the movements of kata is equivalent to just learning the sounds of the alphabet.
 One might be able to read aloud the most beautiful of poems and to no knowledge of the listeners understand not a single word oneself.
 On the other hand, getting to know the meaning of kata, the applicability of kata in both daily life and in combat, as well as transform into the intentions and emotions of each kata, is equivalent to being deeply touched by the poem.
 To understand and take to heart each word.
 To have one’s view on life and death profoundly changed.

 35. Rhythm in kata has many parallels to the rhythm of written language.
 Some techniques quickly proceed one another while others are separated by shorter pauses, commas, and yet others are separated by even longer pauses.
 You see?

-36. If you wish to ripe the benefits of karate and kata but don’t regularly clean your room or complain at the slightest house chores then you are not ready.
+36. If you wish to ripe the benefits of karate and kata but complain at the slightest house chores or don’t regularly clean your room then you are not ready.

 37. Novices tend to think of the punch and the kick as being performed by the arm and the leg, respectively.
 Advanced practitioners understand that both the punch and the kick are performed by and originate in the entirety of the body.
 In reality, the only difference between a punch and a kick is the limb out of which the generated energy flows.

 38. Sensei Klaus Falk taught me to think of sitting in instead of standing in my stances.
 Such a small and simple difference in understanding quickly becomes an ocean of grounding and balance.
 Like turning the minute axle on a wheel quickly becomes the movement of great circumferences.